Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Testing the Mean-Zero Assumption: a Bias-Variance Tradeoff

-Consider the law of total variance: $\var(Y)~=~\var \left \{ \e(Y|\bX) \right \} ~+~ \e \left \{ \var(Y|\bX) \right \}\ , $ in which we decompose the variance of $Y$ into the variance explained by $\bX$ (the first term on the right hand side of the equation), and the remaining variance not explained by $\bX$.
-In analyses of randomized experiments, removing variance explained by pre-assignment covariates generally improves estimation efficiency compared to $\dd{Y}$.
-This adjusts for covariate imbalances that make experiment results harder to interpret, since the difference in study group outcomes may be attributed to either the treatment or differences in baseline covariates.
-Common approaches to adjust for covariate imbalance include post-stratification for discrete covariates~\cite{miratrix2013adjusting} and regression adjustment for general covariates.
-Similarly, when applying CUPED estimators, we should always adjust for pre-assignment covariate imbalance, either by including $\Delta(f(\bX))$ augmentation terms, or by first residualizing the outcomes and then applying CUPED to residualized $Y_i^* = Y_i - E\left[Y_i|\bX_i\right]$.
+Consider the law of total variance: $\var(Y) = \var \left \{ \EE(Y|\bX) \right \} + \EE \left \{ \var(Y|\bX) \right \}\ , $ in which we decompose the variance of $Y$ into the variance explained by $\bX$ and the remaining variance not explained by $\bX$.
+In analyses of randomized experiments, removing variance attributed to empirical imbalances in pre-experiment covariates generally improves estimation efficiency compared to $\dd{Y}$.
+Common approaches to adjust for covariate imbalance include post-stratification for discrete covariates~\cite{miratrix2013adjusting} and regression adjustment for general covariates~\cite{lin2013agnostic}.
+Similarly, when applying CUPED estimators, we should always adjust for pre-experiment covariate imbalance, either by using an augmentation of the form $\Delta(f(\bX))$, or by first residualizing the outcomes and then applying CUPED to residualized $Y_i^* = Y_i - \EE\left[Y_i|\bX_i\right]$.